serv/minforum/README.md

 Minforum is a minimal forum software written in Ruby on Rails
 =============================================================

+Currently working on ...
+- Association between forum, topics and posts

 Short term plans
 - Basic CRUD operations with forums, topics and posts
 - Forum categorization